NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 - **Dictionary of FSMs**: A collection of FSMs, each responsible for handling specific tasks within the agent's operation.
 - **State Context**: Each FSM maintains its own state context, allowing for localized decision-making and actions.
 - **Root StateChart**: A global class that encapsulates the dictionary of FSMs and manages transitions based on action potentials.
+- **Membrane Layer**: A governance system that oversees the creation and dissolution of FSMs based on predefined rules and the agent's performance.

 ## Agent States
 The root StateChart manages the following states: